 There’s one sure way I’ve found on how to humble yourself.
 It’s what the ancients did for thousands of years to soothe their minds.

-The trick on how to humble yourself comes from your perspective
+Perspective is the trick on how to humble yourself

 Perspective rewires your mind and changes your entire thought process.

 My first time looking through a telescope